wsherry/SYSC3303_Project/README.md

 Client.java

-intermdiateHost.java
+TFTPSim.java

 Installation/setup instructions:
-1) run server.java as java application
+1) Run server.java as java application and follow the command line prompts.
+Copy the displayed address after configuration is complete.
-2) run intermediateHost.java as java application
+2) Run TFTPSim.java as java application. *Not necessary if only running in normal mode.
-3) run client.java as java application
+3) Run client.java as java application and follow the command line prompts.
+When prompted for the IP adress, paste the IP adress that was copied from the server.
 ** run in the above order